 Robotic Process Automation is automating a business process to execute a task, often repetitive, without the intervention of a human.
-RPA development life cycle is like software development and RPA process flow.
+The RPA development life cycle is like software development and RPA process flow.
 It includes all the phases right from the RPA implementation strategy to RPA lifecycle management.

-Robotic Process Automation, RPA is fast catching with every industry of late and businesses are keen on capturing the full potential of RPA.
+Robotic Process Automation, RPA is fast catching up with every industry of late and businesses are keen on capturing the full potential of RPA.
 As the implementation of RPA can save time, money, and workforce without compromising on accuracy.
-Most of the companies around the world have some sort of repetitive jobs which are being performed by humans.
+Most companies around the world have some sort of repetitive jobs which are being performed by humans.

 By implementing Robotic Process Automation, these repetitive jobs can be taken care of by bots.
 These are nothing but software applications running repetitive tasks on the Internet usually mimicking humans and human intelligence.
 To design a bot for a business application, the process and steps would be the same as creating software for the business.